How will the Collaborative help patients?

 Participating in the Collaborative will contribute to:

-The Collaborative is expected to commence in March 2015 and conclude in April 2017.
-An Orientation will formally commence the Collaborative and explain key concepts and requirements for participation.
-There will be up to six Learning Workshops throughout the Collaborative.
-After each Learning Workshop, Action Periods are held, during this time teams test ideas for improvement using the Model for Improvement (Plan, Do, Study, Act Cycles – PDSAs).
+The Collaborative commenced in April 2015 and data collection concluded in April 2017.
+An Orientation formally commenced the Collaborative and explained key concepts and requirements for participation.
+There were Learning Workshops throughout the Collaborative and after each Learning Workshop, Action Periods are held, during this time teams test ideas for improvement using the Model for Improvement (Plan, Do, Study, Act Cycles – PDSAs).

-By testing ideas, monitoring activity and reporting on progress against targeted aims, teams will be able to determine which ideas are successful and if they could lead to broader sustainable information.
-This information will feed into the next Learning Cycle.
+By testing ideas, monitoring activity and reporting on progress against targeted aims, teams were able to determine which ideas are successful and if they could lead to broader sustainable information.
+This information fed into the next Learning Cycle.
 The Learning Workshops will allow teams to share their experiences of local quality improvement processes; learn from colleagues; consult with experts in the field; gather new information; and develop ideas for improvement.

 During Action Periods, teams will work towards implementing ideas within their health service, while maintaining contact with each other to share progress and improvements, monitor activity and report against targeted aims on a monthly basis.